 Festival Travel Tips with Your Contact Lenses

 With festival season coming up, it’s time to start thinking about what you need to take with you to make the most of it.
-If you’re a contact lens wearer or travelling with someone who is, this checklist will make your festival experience go smoothly and keep your eyes safe.
+If you’re a contact lens wearer or traveling with someone who is, this checklist will make your festival experience go smoothly and keep your eyes safe.
 With just a bit of preparation and awareness, it’s easy to wear contact lenses even at a festival.
 These easy to follow tips will help prevent infections and eye problems from forming and will ensure you can really enjoy every moment of the festival without irritation or pain.

 Switch to travel-friendly dailies

 Festivals typically aren’t the most hygienic of environments, but that doesn’t mean you have to leave your contacts at home.
-If you usually wear monthly lenses which you clean and store each night, then switching to daily lenses will make life a lot easier while you’re on the go and spending a long weekend at a festival.
+If you usually wear monthly lenses (clariti xr toric) or two week disposables which you clean and store each night, then switching to daily lenses will make life a lot easier while you’re on the go and spending a long weekend at a festival.
 Because dailies don’t need to be stored, you don’t need to be worried about keeping them safe each day – you can just take them out at the end of the day and throw them away.
 If you will be hitting a few of the festivals this year, why not buy a travel pack to make it easier?
 Travel packs cut down on the amount of space you’ll need to allocate to your lenses and will also ensure you have everything you need in one place while you’re away from home.
 Remember to pack a few extra pairs in case they get lost or damaged.

 Bring a case

 This tip might seem contradictory given the recommendation to switch to daily lenses but bringing a lens case with you can actually be helpful as it will give you somewhere to clean your lenses if you get something in them during the day.
 Keep a bit of lens cleaner in the bottom of the case so you can clean them quickly and wash off any dirt that has got stuck to them.
-Also, if you’re getting in the festival spirit by wearing different coloured lenses, an extra case will keep them safe in between wear.
+Also, if you’re getting in the festival spirit by wearing different colored lenses, an extra case will keep them safe in between wear.

-Festival season coincides with the summer months so hopefully you will get to enjoy plenty of sunshine, but this comes with some problems if you’re not well-prepared.
+Festival season coincides with the summer months so hopefully, you will get to enjoy plenty of sunshine, but this comes with some problems if you’re not well-prepared.
 UV rays don’t just affect your skin – they can also damage your eyes and while some lenses can provide a little protection from the sun, they’re not a suitable alternative to sunglasses.
-So, in addition to sun tan lotion, make sure you bring a pair of shades with you.
+So, in addition to suntan lotion, make sure you bring a pair of shades with you.

 It can be easy to get dehydrated at a festival – the combination of sunshine and drinking alcohol can result in your body gasping for water.
 But this can also impact your eyes – when you become dehydrated, so do your eyes which can lead to them becoming dry and itchy.
 When you’re packing for the festival, stash a small bottle of eye drops in your bag to remedy this and add moisture to the surface of your eyes (just be sure you can use them on top of lenses).
 This provides a quick fix if you find your eyes are getting irritated but stick to drinking plenty of water throughout the day to prevent it occurring entirely.